-Is my child required to participate in annual Hawaii State Assessments?
+Is my child required to participate in annual assessments?

-A homeschooled child is eligible to participate in the Statewide Testing Program at the local public school.
-Test scores shall be required for grades 3, 5, 8 and 10; however, a parent my elect to arrange for private testing of an equivalent standardized test at the parent’s own expense.
-The parent may request and the principal may approve other means of evaluation to meet the Statewide Testing Program requirements.
+Although homeschool students are only required to test in grades 3, 5, 8, and 10, the student is eligible to participate in the assessments described in the above paragraph at the local public school.
+A parent may also elect to arrange for private testing of an equivalent standardized test at the parent’s own expense.
+Additionally, the parent may request and the principal may approve other means of evaluation to meet the Statewide Testing Program requirements.

 What are appropriate methods to demonstrate my child’s satisfactory progress?